ApiLogicServer/ApiLogicServer-src/internal_dev/app_landing/app_landing.md

 ## What Just Happened?

-API Logic Server / GenAI Microservice Automation has turned your prompt into a microservice; explore it:
+API Logic Server / GenAI Microservice Automation has turned your prompt into a microservice:

 1. A ***multi-table* application** - explore the links at left

 2. A **standard *multi-table* JSON:API** - [explore Open API here]()

+It simply cannot be faster or simpler.

+To create unlimited projects on your cloud/network, contact `apilogicserver@gmail.com` for a free docker image, and project support.

 </br>

-## TL;DR - instant working software, standards-based customization and deployment, rules
+## TL;DR - Instant Microservice, standards-based customization and deployment, rules :trophy:

 <details markdown>
 </br>

 <summary>Instant Microservice, Customize with Declarative Rules and Python in your IDE</summary>

-From a simple Natural Language Prompt (or existing database) - no db design, framework, screen painting - you get:
+From a simple Natural Language Prompt (or existing database), you get:

-1. **Working Software** - ready for collaboration and iteration. <br>
+1. **Instant Working Software** - enables collaboration and iteration to *get the requirements right:*

+    * Don't get bogged down in framework complexity, db design, or screen painting.

+    * Iterate 15 times... before lunch.

-2. A project you can [**customize in your IDE**](https://apilogicserver.github.io/Docs/Tutorial/#3-customize-and-debug-in-your-ide) with Python, eg:
+2. **Standards-Based Customization** - speed and simplicity, plus all the flexibility of a framework.
+You get a standard project you can download and [**customize in your IDE**](https://apilogicserver.github.io/Docs/Tutorial/#3-customize-and-debug-in-your-ide) with Python, eg:

-    * [declarative security](https://apilogicserver.github.io/Docs/Security-Overview/): keycloak authentication, role-based row authorization<br>
+    * [Declarative security](https://apilogicserver.github.io/Docs/Security-Overview/): configure keycloak authentication, declare role-based row authorization<br>

-    * [declarative business logic](): multi-table constraints and derivations using rules that are 40X more concise than code, extensible with Python<br>
+    * [Declarative business logic](https://apilogicserver.github.io/Docs/Logic-Why/): multi-table constraints and derivations using ***unique rules*** that are 40X more concise than code, extensible with Python.<br>

-    * application integration (e.g., [kafka messaging](https://apilogicserver.github.io/Docs/Sample-Integration/)), <br>
+    * [Application integration](https://apilogicserver.github.io/Docs/Sample-Integration/) (e.g., custom APIs and kafka messaging). <br>

-3. Deploy...

-To create unlimited projects on your cloud/network, contact `apilogicserver@gmail.com` for a free docker image, and project support
+3. **Automated Open Deployment** - standard containers

+    * Created projects include scripts to automate docker creation, so you can deploy anywhere.

+    * Open means no runtime fees, no lock-in.

 </details>